wu-warren/streamlit_app/README.md

-## Introduciton
+## Introduction

-This is an introduciton to my streamlit application
+This is an introducton to my streamlit application

-it consists of the following tools
+It is meant to help you with your exploratory data analysis.
+It includes:

-1. item 1
+1. customizable histograms for numeric variables
-2. item 2
+2. customizable bar plots for categorical variables
-3. item 3
+3. five-number summary for numeric variables